I was just reading your article on scrap tire use and the potential of the shredder to reduce the physical size of the scrap.

 I have been working on a similar project for the Jamaicans and want to share my own research results as applied to the Virgin Islands.
-The three principal uses for tire shreds are TDF tire-derived fuel, aggregate in roadways and third, blended right into asphalt blacktop.
+The three principal uses for tire shreds are: TDF tire-derived fuel, aggregate in roadways, and being blended right into asphalt blacktop.

-Mr. Rodriguez is quoted saying the shredded tire would be blended with the asphalt on local roads.
-Actually with a cheap shredder of the kind described in the article, the most likely use is the second of these: as a distinct layer beneath the blacktop.
+Mr. Rodriguez is quoted as saying the shredded tire would be blended with the asphalt on local roads.
+Actually, with a cheap shredder of the kind described in the article, the most likely use is the second of these as a distinct layer beneath the blacktop.
 Blending into asphalt requires a finer grind and often utilizes liquid nitrogen in the process.

-The Source welcomes and encourages readers to keep the dialogue going by responding to Source commentary.
-Letters should be e-mailed with name and place of residence to firstname.lastname@example.org.
+Editor's note: We welcome and encourage readers to keep the dialogue going by responding to Source commentary.
+Letters should be e-mailed with name and place of residence to email@example.com.